 There can also be conducted a USDA exam.
 United States Department of Agriculture runs tests on foods and wood products to ensure that the products do not contain pests, diseases, and insects’ infestations.
 Read about bringing agricultural products into the United States on the CBP’s website.

 CBP has a right to examine any shipment imported into the United States.
-There are some types of CBP’s exams:
+There are some types of CBP exams:

 - VACIS exam/X-ray, the most common exam type.
 The whole container goes through an X-ray in search of contraband, like drugs, currency, or guns

-- tailgate exam, that involves opening the back of the container, usually after the X-ray exam
+- tailgate exam, which involves opening the back of the container, usually after the X-ray exam

 - partial exam, when CBP selects random cartons